Spaghetti Muffins

 - Divide the cheesy-spaghetti into each of the 12 muffin cups.
 Gently press down the spaghetti to make a small bowl shape.

-- Top each spaghetti cupcake with about a tablespoon of spaghetti sauce.
+- Top each spaghetti muffin with about a Tablespoon of spaghetti sauce.

 - Then top with a slice of cooked sausage.

-- Finally, top each cupcake with mozzarella cheese.
+- Finally, top each one with the shredded mozzarella cheese.

 - Bake for about 15 minutes.
 Remove from the oven and allow to cool for a couple of minutes.

-- Carefully remove the cupcakes using a small spatula or fork.
+- Carefully remove the muffins using a small spatula or fork.

-- Then serve cupcakes with a bit of extra spaghetti sauce for dipping!
+- Then serve with a bit of extra spaghetti sauce for dipping!

 Notes